Jrwolf99/MySecondBrain/main/Memory.md

 - [[RAM]]

-In [[programming languages]], there are a couple ways that they access memory:
+In [[programming language]], there are a couple ways that they access memory:
 1. through [[statically typed]] data types
 2. through [[Dynamically Typed]]